Crossplay Acceptable Use Policy

 - Discussion or promotion of illegal activity

-- Using customer support services improperly, including by submitting false reports or using profane or abusive language in communications with our support personnel
+- Using customer support services improperly such as by using profane or abusive language in communications with our support personnel

 - Creating a new account to evade a prior ban